Suffice it to say if your involved in a car/truck accident in the USA it is exceptionally complicated.

 The truck driver

 The truck manufacturer

 The manufacturer of one or more parts in the truck

 What Are Common Causes of Trucking Accidents?
 They can occur due to a range of factors, including but not limited to:

 driving under the influence of drugs or alcohol

 Truck parts or system failure

 Cross Border Accidents are exceptionally complicated.
 Each state has different Tort laws and prescribed time limits in which a claim can be brought.
 If you do not sue within the prescribed time limit you will not be allowed to do so.

-After a serious truck accident, you will need a lawyer in the state were the accident happened, and possibly in the state you purchased private insurance coverages.
+After a serious truck accident, you will need a lawyer in the state were the accident happened, and in the province you normally reside in.